-PC001.2, Modify Baseline Directives, defines the process for reviewing and implementing draft modifications-including additions, deletions, and cancellations-to the List of Applicable Directives and NNSA Policy Letters, as found in Section J, Appendix B of the Prime Contract.
-It allows for a unified NTESS response to requests for comments on draft DOE Directives and NNSA Policy Letters.
+PC001.2, Modify Baseline Directives, defines the process for reviewing and implementing draft modifications-including additions, deletions, and cancellations-to the "List of Applicable Directives and NNSA Policy Letters," as found in Section J, Appendix B of the Prime Contract.
+This process allows for a unified NTESS response to requests for comments on draft DOE directives and NNSA policy letters.